aaroniniguez/TradenetWebsite/README.md

 	https://community.letsencrypt.org/t/certbot-renew-request-saves-certificates-to-0001-to-folder/49654/4

-Certbot will give instructions , choose option 2 which essentially puts a file on your website and then certbot tries to validate that the file exists via a get request
+Certbot will give instructions , choose option 2 then enter your websites domain.

-You can enter '/' for the webroot (certbot will then download a file to this webroot) and then put in your server.js code place this:
+You can enter '/' for the webroot (certbot will then download a file to this webroot location) and then put in your server.js code place this:

 ```
 app.get("/.well-known/acme-challenge/:id", function(req, res) {